Try out the evaluation version of Bash on Ubuntu on Windows

 ping

-Installed by default.
+It's installed by default.

 netstat

-It's installed by default and works fine.
+It's installed by default and works without problems.

 Shell script